-Amy Drushal joined the firm in January 2003 as an associate, and became a shareholder in September 2009.
+Amy Drushal is a shareholder in the firm's Litigation and Dispute Resolution Group.
 An experienced trial lawyer, Amy handles cases for clients on a wide variety of complex business, real estate, and employment disputes, as well as in bankruptcy and creditor’s rights matters.

 Amy serves as co-chair of the firm's Financial Services Industry Team.
 She defends individual and class action claims brought under the Florida Consumer Collection Practices Act, the Fair Debt Collections Practices Act, the Telephone Consumer Protection Act, the Fair Credit Reporting Act, and other consumer protection statutes.